aragon/osx-plugin-template-hardhat/README.md

 yarn deploy --tags CreateRepo,NewVersion
 ```

-This will create a plugin repo and publish the the first version (`v1.1`) of your plugin.
+This will create a plugin repo and publish the first version (`v1.1`) of your plugin.

 Deploy the contracts to sepolia with